illegibility: can America write?

 have, at times, found their essay-test scores delayed by weeks or even

-while other students (who handwrote because they needed no
+months while other students (who handwrote because they needed no

 exemption) have already received their SAT scores and sent these scores